 - You will need to book a space for each of the exams you need to take on campus and may need to book multiple slots to ensure you have the required time for your exam.

-- Bookings are for the day and you should arrive in time to set up for your exam, and plan to finish your exam with plenty of time before the space closes at 5pm.
+- You should arrive in time to set up for your exam, and plan to finish your exam with plenty of time before the space closes at 5pm.

-- Ensure you bring in all the materials required for your examination including paper, a pen, and a charged device and follow all Moodle instructions as you would at home.
+- Ensure you bring in all the materials required for your examination including paper, pens, and a charged device and follow all Moodle instructions as you would at home.